ocornut/imgui/docs/README.md

 **How can I help?**

-- You may participate in the Discourse and GitHub [issues trackers](https://github.com/ocornut/imgui/issues).
+- You may participate in the [Discourse forums](https://discourse.dearimgui.org) and the GitHub [issues tracker](https://github.com/ocornut/imgui/issues).
 - You may help with development and submit pull requests!
 Please understand that by submitting a PR you are also submitting a request for the maintainer to review your code and then take over its maintenance forever.
 PR should be crafted both in the interest in the end-users and also to ease the maintainer into understanding and accepting it.
-- See [Help wanted](https://github.com/ocornut/imgui/wiki/Help-Wanted) on the Wiki for some more ideas.
+- See [Help wanted](https://github.com/ocornut/imgui/wiki/Help-Wanted) on the [Wiki](https://github.com/ocornut/imgui/wiki/) for some more ideas.
 - Convince your company to financially support this project.

 **How can I help financing further development of Dear ImGui?**